Skip to main contentSkip to main content

 4. In command prompt type: /home/user/tools/nginx/nginxed-root.sh /var/log/nginx/error.log

 5. At this stage, the system waits for logrotate to execute.
-In order to speed up the process, this will be simulated by connecting to the Linux VM via a different terminal.
+In order to speed up the process, this will be simulated by connecting to the via a different terminal.

 1. Once logged in, type: su root